 I appreciate the effort they go to daily, to look after me!
 I have also had unexpected visitors that have just made me realise that the kindness of others is a special thing.
 Until it is provided for you, until you are unexpectedly at the mercy of others, compassion is an undervalued necessity.
 Everyone needs it, but not everyone gets it.

-It is also okay when you are at your most vulnerable to tell others how you feel; it is okay to say to others that you need help!
+It is also okay when you are at your most vulnerable to tell others how you feel; it is okay to say to others that you need help and let them know you might have post-op blues!
 I have never been one to ask for help, but this week for the first time I have reached out, and although it was scary, it was also so rewarding!

 The blues are real, and it isn’t something that you can tackle on your own, regardless of what superhuman abilities you may have.
 You need all the love and support you can get, especially when you are at your most vulnerable.
 There will always be someone to call, someone to reach out to, so ensure that you do.